Vibrator (sex toy): Early development

-Illustration demonstrating how to use a vibrator to externally massage the uterus C. H. Liedbeck, 1891.

 1960s onwards

 The vibrator re-emerged during the sexual revolution of the 1960s.
 On June 30, 1966, Jon H. Tavel applied for a patent for the "Cordless Electric Vibrator for Use on the Human Body".
 The cordless vibrator was patented on March 28, 1968, and was soon followed by such improvements as multi-speed and one-piece construction, which made it cheaper to manufacture and easier to clean.

 As of 2013, rechargeable vibrators were beginning to be manufactured to reduce the environmental impact of battery-operated vibrators.

-In 2017 Lynn Comella, associate professor of Gender and Sexuality Studies, noted that "sex toy packaging... has been replaced by softer and more sanitised imagery.
-It's now possible to buy a vibrator at many neighbourhood Walgreens".
-The UK pharmacy Boots followed the US pharmacy's lead and since 2019 have been selling sex toys both online and in some stores.
+In 2017 Lynn Comella, associate professor of Gender Studies, noted that "sex toy packaging... has been replaced by softer and more sanitized imagery.
+It's now possible to buy a vibrator at many neighborhood Walgreens".
+The UK pharmacy Boots followed the US pharmacy's lead and since 2019 has been selling sex toys both online and in some stores.

 Adoption

 Research published in a 2009 issue of The Journal of Sexual Medicine demonstrates that about 53% of women in the United States ages 18 to 60 have used a vibrator.
 A 2010 study in the Journal of Sex & Marital Therapy found that 43.8% of heterosexual males in the United States had used vibrators.
 94% of these men had done so as part of foreplay with their partner, and 82% had done so as part of sexual intercourse.
 Among non-heterosexual men, 49.8% have used vibrators.